Updated on December 13, 2024

 The inability to control the body makes it difficult to receive dental treatment and brush regularly.
 This can result in poor oral hygiene, gum disease, and cavities.

-Some veterans are at a higher risk of developing poor oral health if they have these mental illnesses:
+Some veterans are at a higher risk of developing poor oral health if they struggle with mental illnesses such as anxiety, depression, and post-traumatic stress disorder (PTSD).
+They might also struggle with alcohol and drug abuse.

 How Can PTSD Affect Oral Health?

-Effects of Drug and Alcohol Abuse on Oral Health
+What are the Effects of Drug and Alcohol Abuse on Oral Health?

 Long-term abuse of drugs can cause serious oral health complications.
 Common dental conditions due to alcohol and drug abuse include: